nurulashraf/java-calculations-and-equations/README.md

 - Test cases and expected results.
 - Screenshots of the program output.

-Refer to the `Assignment1_Report.pdf` for detailed documentation.
+Refer to the `Report.pdf` for detailed documentation.

 ---